Aspie96/blog/content/posts/free-software.md

 ## Licences

-Because of legal restrictions, such as copyright, an appropriate *licence* (synonym of "authorisation" and of "permission") is necessary for software freedom.
+Because of legal restrictions, such as copyright, an appropriate *licence* (synonym of "authorization" and of "permission") is necessary for software freedom.

 Free software licences are *public* (granted to anybody who receives a copy of the program).
 They are typically written as reusable documents, which helps to prevent [proliferation](https://en.wikipedia.org/wiki/License_proliferation).